romanha/elasticsearch-status-monitor/readme.md

 The automated analysis can find

 * connection issues,
-* cluster setup issues (redundancy, possibilities for split brain scenarios)
+* cluster setup issues (redundancy, possibility for split brain scenarios)
 * high RAM usage on endpoints.

 This tool is developed by Roman Habitzl.